kimael-code/roble-vue-tailwind/README.md

     - password `root`
     - role `Superuser`

-`root.dev` and `root` are read-only users, they cannot be updated neither deleted.
-These users act like the root user on unix/unix-like operating systems: they have full access to any route, however, they are not allowed to bypass the defines policies of the system.
+The `root.dev` and `root` users are read-only; they cannot be updated or deleted.
+These users act like the root user on Unix/Unix-like operating systems: they have full access to any route, but they are not allowed to bypass the system's defined policies.

 ## Getting started in Local Environment (`localhost`) using Docker & Laravel Sail